Getting more information in MSBuild binlogs with property tracking

 • Properties set via command-line arguments (e.g. using /p: switches)

-• Properties defined based on environment variables
+• Properties derived from environment variables

 • Properties set as target outputs